 The acute care nurse practitioner program includes online study and a series of clinical practice sessions that include working virtually with the skills lab faculty and staff using an Oculus Quest VR headset.

 See the University Catalog for policy and degree plan information specific to this program

-Note: At this time, residents of the following states and territories may not enroll in this program: District of Columbia, Hawaii, Louisiana, Massachusetts, New York, Oregon, Tennessee, Utah, Washington, Guam, and Puerto Rico.
+Note: At this time, residents of the following states and territories may not enroll in this program: District of Columbia, Hawaii, Louisiana, Massachusetts, New York, Oregon, Tennessee, Utah, Washington, and Guam.
 In addition, international students are not eligible to enroll in this program.

 The HLC (HLCommission.org) is an institutional accreditation agency recognized by the U.S. Department of Education.

 The postgraduate APRN certificate programs at Purdue Global are accredited by the Commission on Collegiate Nursing Education (www.CCNEAccreditation.org).

 Apply theoretical knowledge in a real-world setting.
 As part of the postgraduate certificate program, you will participate in a series of clinical practice sessions at a health care facility or clinical site to gain valuable real-world experience.